akielaries/openGPMP-utils/README.md

-# openMTPK Utilities
+# openGPMP Utilities
-This repository will house utility files and datasets not necessary or required for the core functionality of [openMTPK](https://github.com/akielaries/openMTPK/).
+This repository will house utility files, datasets, and other unecessary files not needed for the core functionality of [openGPMP](https://github.com/akielaries/openGPMP/).